bu2/bu2.github.io/_posts/2018-04-08-ignition-part1.md

 Regarding the data, here is an interesting dataset: [The MIMIC-III Waveform Database Matched Subset](https://physionet.org/physiobank/database/mimic3wdb/matched/).

-This dataset contains thousands of [ECG recordings](https://en.wikipedia.org/wiki/Electrocardiography) which consist in hear beat signals with a rate of 125 samples per second.
+This dataset contains thousands of [ECG recordings](https://en.wikipedia.org/wiki/Electrocardiography) which consist in heart beat signals with a rate of 125 samples per second.
 As the data comes in a specific format called [WFDB](https://physionet.org/physiotools/wfdb.shtml), WFDB files were converted to [Parquet](https://parquet.apache.org/) file format.

 In this first part, PySpark will be used to distribute the computation on a local Spark Standalone installation.